 That 1 increment has what we’ll call “1 increment of animal proteins.”
-I focus on the proteins because the proteins are in every animal substance, cannot be separated out the way cholesterol or animal fats can be (proteins are the basic building block of all flesh, dairy and eggs), they are worse than cholesterol or animal fats and they are the one nutrient that is most misunderstood by non-scientists.
+I focus on the proteins because the proteins are in every animal substance, cannot be separated out the way cholesterol or animal fats can be (proteins are the basic building block of all flesh, dairy, and eggs), they are as bad as cholesterol or animal fats and they are the one nutrient that is most misunderstood even by scientists.
 The cholesterol and animal fats are also horrible though and contribute to this phenomenon, obviously.

 When you consume 1 increment of animal proteins (those proteins being chronically toxic) they cause your body to begin to develop chronic disease of various kinds.
 The mechanisms for this toxicity are actually caused by the ratio of inessential amino acids in all animal substances.

 When you consume the second increment of animal proteins, your body continues to develop chronic disease.
 A third increment continues this, and so forth.

 When you have consumed a sufficient quantity of increments of animal proteins, your body will start to show symptoms of one or more of the diseases in question.
 This is mitigated by a variety of circumstantial factors, including, but not limited to: genetic predispositions, environmental factors, amount and type of plant-based food consumed, etc. There is no telling from the beginning of consumption when and how these symptoms will first manifest, and which diseases the person in question will show symptoms from (unless tests have been performed to screen for genetic predispositions).